pauldmccarthy/win-pytreat/getting_started/04_numpy.md

 ```
 a = np.arange(9).reshape((3, 3))
-b = np.random.randint(1, 10, 3)
+b = np.arange(1, 4)
 print('a:')
 print(a)
 print('b: ', b)
 print('a * b (row-wise broadcasting):')
 print(a * b)

-# Refer to Appendix C for a
-# discussion on vectors in Numpy
 print('a * b.T (column-wise broadcasting):')
 print(a * b.reshape(-1, 1))
 ```

+> Here we used a handy feature of the `reshape` method - if you pass `-1` for
+> the size of one dimension, it will automatically determine the size to use
+> for that dimension.
+Take a look at [the
+> appendix](#appendix-vectors-in-numpy) for a discussion on vectors in Numpy.

 Here is a more useful example, where we use broadcasting to de-mean the rows